csinva/csinva.github.io/_notes/neuro/comp_neuro.md

 ## overview

-- does biology have a cutoff level (likecutoffs in computers below which fluctuations don't matter)
-- core principles underlying these two questions
-  - how do brains work?
-  - how do you build an intelligent machine?
 - lacking: insight from neuro that can help build machine
 - scales: cortex, column, neuron, synapses
 - physics: theory and practice are much closer